BGrasnick/Awesome-Open-Data/README.md

 To distribute tasks we split up into three teams: Design, Code and Data

 #### Data
+Check the top of the Page, because we allready wrote something about the design part.

 #### Design
 Check the End of the Page, because we allready wrote something about the design part.